zhenglaizhang/hadoop-arch/doc/mr_run.md

 ### MapReduce Workflow

 * When the processing gets more complex, this complexity is generally manifested by having more MapReduce jobs, rather than having more complex map and reduce functions.
 In other words, as a rule of thumb, **think about adding more jobs, rather than adding complexity to jobs**.
+* For more complex problems, it is worth considering a higher-level language than Map Reduce, such as Pig, Hive, Cascading, Crunch, or Spark